evry-bergen/toolbox-reference-angular/README.md

 git clone https://github.com/evry-bergen/reference-angular.git
 ```

-When the project is cloned, install the npm packages:
+When the project is cloned,
+first update the angular-cli locally on your system and node version on system to 8.9 or greater.
+After that install the npm packages:

 ```
+npm uninstall @angular/cli
+npm cache clean
+npm install @angular/cli@latest
+npm install -g npm@latest
 npm install
 ```